Dartmouth Crossing Speed Skating Club

 On the Ice Together and Skating on My Own are offered on half ice.
 We have found that beginner skaters often do better in speed skates than in hockey or figure skates, because of the flatter rocker on the blades.
 The use of skates from the club's speed skate inventory during the program is included in the skater's registration.
 These skates remain at the arena between sessions.
 Skaters wishing to take skates home for use outside the program may rent skates as outlined in our skate rental program.
 Skaters may use their own skates for the program if they prefer.

+On the Ice Together is for young skaters who are just starting to skate, and who will benefit from having a familiar adult on the ice with them.
+This is a fun-based learning program that will establish basic on-ice skills.
 Participants in Skating on My Own are able to skate on their own without support.
 They will learn basic movement skills, and the ABCs of Agility, Balance and Coordination.
-They may move up into the Full Speed Ahead group when they are ready.
+They may move up into the Full Speed Ahead group when they are ready. |

 Full Speed Ahead